-The thing that sets the 7 Series apart form the competition is the remote controls built in transponder which I have always been a big fan of.
-Most of us who have had an insurance approved alarm can testify how annoying it is for the immobiliser to kick in after that 30-40 second gap between disarming the car, loading up the boot then jumping into the drivers seat only for the LED to start flashing once more.
+The thing that sets the 7 Series apart from the competition is the remote controls built-in transponder which I have always been a big fan of.
+Most of us who have had insurance approved alarms can testify how annoying it is for the immobiliser to kick in after that 30-40 second gap between disarming the car, loading up the boot then jumping into the driver’s seat only for the LED to start flashing once more.
 The 7 Series eliminates this with its transponder remote which quite simply switches off the immobiliser when it is in range of the ignition barrel the same way that a factory transponder car key works.

 Dynatron/Cyclops 7 Series Range of Alarms

-Dynatron offer the 7 Series with a variety of siren options, the D7400 uses the vehicles horn.
+Dynatron offers the 7 Series with a variety of siren options, the D7400 uses the vehicle’s horn.
 Next in the range is the D7600 which comes with an additional siren and a glass break sensor.
-Finally there is the D7800 which has the Battery Back-up siren.
+Finally, there is the D7800 which has the Battery Back-up siren.

 What makes the D7600 my choice over the D7800

-As a 4 star alarm system the D7600 is hard to fault, it ticks all the right boxes as has useful features whilst remaining user freindly.
+As a 4-star alarm system, the D7600 is hard to fault, it ticks all the right boxes as has useful features whilst remaining user-friendly.
 The only difference between the D7600 and the D7800 is the Battery Back-up siren and this is the very thing which lets it down!

 “This is a thief’s worst frustration, a siren that won’t stop even if the wires are cut or the car battery disconnected.
 The owner can switch off this siren with either the remote or when the battery is disconnected, one of the two security keys supplied.”